Samsung/tizen-docs/docs/application/native/guides/app-management/rpc-port.md

 - Trusted communication

-  Stub application can register the flag for the trusted communication to allow only trusted applications.
+  The server application using stub APIs can allow connections only if the proxy is signed with the required certificate.

 ## Prerequisites